jscas/jscas-server/md/Plugins.md

     knex: {}, // an instance of knex.js
     mongoose: {} // an instance of the mongoose object modeler },
-  marko: {}, // an instance of the Marko.js templating engine
   ticketLifetimes: {
     ticketGrantingTicketTTL: 'time in milliseconds',
     serviceTicketTTL: 'time in milliseconds'